fe9lix/AccessRank/README.md

 Once *AccessRank* has calculated predictions, you can use the resulting list to enhance your user interface in various ways.
 For example, you could display the most likely next items in an additional list as suggestions, or you could visually highlight relevant objects to give users cues where they might want to go next.

-Here's the full reference for the [paper describing the formulas](http://www.cosc.canterbury.ac.nz/andrew.cockburn/papers/AccessRank-camera.pdf):
+Here's the full reference for the [paper](http://www.cosc.canterbury.ac.nz/andrew.cockburn/papers/AccessRank-camera.pdf):

 > Stephen Fitchett and Andy Cockburn.
 2012.
 AccessRank: predicting what users will do next.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI '12).
 ACM, New York, NY, USA, 2239-2242.